sloppyjuicy/archive-components/tags/ngn-cycle/README.md

 # ngn-cycle

 This custom element will display one section at a time.
+Useful for wizards, scrollers, tab navigation, or anything else that needs to display one thing at a time.

 ### Example